vuejs/vuex/docs/api/index.md

   app.mount('#app')
   ```

-  Finally, you can pass the key to the `useStore` method to retrieve typed store instance.
+  Finally, you can pass the key to the `useStore` method to retrieve the typed store instance.

   ```ts
   // in a vue component